Redividing the Cake: Introduction

+There are 4 agents and each agent $i$ has positive value-density only inside the rectangle $Z_i$.
+The most reasonable division (e.g. the only Pareto-efficient division) is to give each $Z_i$ entirely to agent $i$.
+But, this allocation leaves a blank in the center of the cake, and this blank cannot be attached to any allocated piece due to the rectangularity constraint.
 This counter-intuitive scenario cannot happen in a one-dimensional cake.
 Handling such cases requires new geometry-based tools.
-Using such tools we can prove analogues of Theorem \ref{thm:connected+} to two common 2-dimensional settings. \begin{theoremintro} When the cake is a rectangle and each piece must be a parallel rectangle, it is possible to find in time $O(m n \log{n})$ a 1/4-proportional division in which, for every integer $k\range{1}{m}$, at least $m-k$ old agents receive at least $1/\lceil{n\over k}\rceil$ of their previous value. \end{theoremintro} \begin{theoremintro} When the cake is a 2-dimensional convex polygon and each piece must be convex, it is possible to find in time $O(m n \log{n})$ a 1/5-proportional division in which, for every integer $k\range{1}{m}$, at least $m-k$ old agents receive at least $1/\lceil{n\over k}\rceil$ of their previous value. \end{theoremintro} \begin{remark*} In the interval, rectangle and convex settings, the geometric constraints are mostly harmless without the retention requirement: when the cake is an interval/rectangle/convex, classic algorithms for proportional cake-cutting, such as Even-Paz \citep{Even1984Note}, can be easily made to return interval/rectangle/convex pieces by ensuring that the cuts are parallel.
-Similarly, the retention requirement is easy to satisfy without the geometric constraints, as shown by Theorem \ref{thm:general+}.
-It is the combination of these two requirements that leads to interesting challenges. \end{remark*}
+With such tools, the redivision problem can be solved in two common 2-dimensional settings (Section \ref{sec:rectangle}): \begin{theorem} When the cake is a rectangle and each piece must be a parallel rectangle, for every existing allocation of the cake, it is possible to find in time $O(n^2 \log{n})$ a division simultaneously satisfying democratic-ownership and $1/3$-proportionality. \end{theorem} \begin{theorem} When the cake is a 2-dimensional convex polygon and each piece must be convex, for every existing allocation of the cake, there exists a division simultaneously satisfying democratic-ownership and $1/4$-proportionality. \end{theorem} \begin{remark} In the interval, rectangle and convex settings, the geometric constraints are mostly harmless without the ownership requirement: when the cake is an interval/rectangle/convex, classic algorithms for proportional cake-cutting, such as \citet{Even1984Note}, can be easily made to return interval/rectangle/convex pieces by ensuring that the cuts are parallel.
+Similarly, the ownership requirement is easy to satisfy without the geometric constraints, as shown by Theorem \ref{thm:general+}.
+It is the combination of these two requirements that leads to interesting challenges. \end{remark}

-\begin{rectilinear} Our next result generalizes Theorem \ref{thm:rectangle+} to a cake that is a \emph{rectilinear polygon} - a polygon all whose angles are $90^\circ$ or $270^\circ$.
-Rectilinearity is a common assumption in polygon partition problems \citep{Keil2000Polygon}.
-The "complexity" of a rectilinear polygon is characterized by the number of its \emph{reflex vertexes} - vertexes with a $270^\circ$ angle.
-We denote the cake complexity by $R$.
-A rectangle - the simplest rectilinear polygon - has $R=0$.
-The cake below has $R=4$ reflex vertexes (circled):
+Most land-estates are not exact rectangles, but they can be approximated by a \emph{rectilinear polygon}---a polygon in which all angles are $90^\circ$ or $270^\circ$.
+The next result generalizes Theorem \ref{thm:rectangle+} to a rectilinear polygonal cake.
+The complexity of a rectilinear polygon is characterized by the number of its \emph{reflex vertices}---vertices with a $270^\circ$ angle.
+Denote this number by $T$.
+A rectangle---the simplest rectilinear polygon---has $T=0$.
+The cake in Figure \ref{fig:rectilinear} has $T=4$.